 Although microphones are analog, they can output digital signals in certain cases.
 Gain is applied to analog signals.
 Digital gain is simply a multiplication or addition of the digitalized value, which results in a loss in resolution.

-Professional audio equipment can only work with electric signals at line level (nominally +4 dBu).
-Mixing consoles and digital audio workstations are examples of professional equipment.
+Professional audio equipment can only work with audio signals at line-level, which is nominally +4dBu.
+Mixing consoles and digital audio workstations are examples of “professional equipment.”

 Both mic and line levels have nominal values of just average.
-These levels depend on many factors, including the sound source loudness, distance from the microphone to sound source, microphone sensitivity, gain applied to microphone signal, and other factors.
+These levels depend on many factors, including the distance from the sound source, the microphone’s level of sensitivity, the amount and type of gain applied to the microphone signal, and other factors.

-Mic level is considered to be 1,000 times stronger than line level.
-These mic-level signals need to be boosted to line-level to make them compatible with professional audio equipment.
+Mic level is typically considered 100-1000 times stronger than line level.
+These mic level signals must be boosted to line-level to make microphones compatible with professional audio equipment.
 A gain boost of 44 dB-64 dB would suffice, according to the above nominal values.

 Mic inputs expect mic level signals.
 A mic input should have a preamplifier built-in.
-This should be able to boost the mic signal to line level.
-The extreme risk of overloading a mic input is when a line output is connected to a mic.
+This preamplifier should be able to boost the mic signal to line level.
+The extreme risk of overloading a mic input is when a line output is connected to a mic input.

 Line inputs expect line-level signals.
 A mic output plugged into a line input will produce very low signal levels and a poor signal-to-noise ratio.

-Gain is an electronic term that refers to an amplifier’s ability to increase the amplitude of a signal from its input to the output.
-An amplifier applies gain on an input signal to make it stronger at its output.
+Gain is an electronic term that refers to the ability of an amplifier to increase the amplitude of a signal from its input to the output.
+An amplifier “applies” gain on an input signal to make it stronger at its output.

 By adding energy to the signal, you can gain.
-This energy is converted to an external power source (whether it’s an AC wall outlet, phantom power or batteries, or any other source).
+This energy is converted to an external power source (AC wall plug, phantom, batteries, or any other source).

 Microphone gain refers to the gain that is applied to mic-level microphone signals.

 This can occur inside microphones that have active circuitry, as mentioned.
-If the preamps are separate, the microphone gain is applied directly to the mic input signal.
+If the preamps are separate, the microphone gain setting is applied directly to the microphone input signal.

 Gain From An Active Preamplifier Within The Microphone

 Active amplifiers increase the signal strength of the microphone.
-The gain they provide isn’t strong enough to amplify active microphone output signals at line level.
+Their gain isn’t strong enough to amplify active microphone output signals at line level.

 Gain From An Active Preamplifiers In USB/Digital Microphones